Reinforcement Learning from Hierarchical Critics: Experiment

-Since many existing platforms, such as OpenAI Gym, lack the ability to configure the simulation for multiple agents flexibly, the simulation environment becomes a black box from the perspective of the learning system.
+Because many existing platforms (e.g., OpenAI Gym) lack the ability to configure the simulation for multiple agents flexibly, the simulation environment becomes a black box from the perspective of the learning system.
 The Unity platform, a new open-source toolkit, has been developed for creating and interacting with simulation environments.
-Specifically, the Unity Machine Learning Agents Toolkit (ML-Agents Toolkit) \cite{juliani2018unity} is an open-source Unity plugin that enables games and simulations to serve as environments for training multiple intelligent agents.
-The Toolkit supports dynamic multi-agent interaction, and agents can be trained using RL through a simple-to-use Python API.
+Specifically, the Unity machine learning agents toolkit (ML-Agents Toolkit) \cite{juliani2018unity} is an open-source Unity plugin that enables games and simulations to serve as environments for training multiple intelligent agents.
+The toolkit supports dynamic multi-agent interaction, and agents can be trained using RL through a straightforward Python API.